JimBobSquarePants/DUM.js/README.md

 <a name="DUM+on"></a>

 ### DUM.on(element, events, selector, handler) ⇒ <code>number</code>
-Adds an event listener to the given element Events can be delegated to a parent by passing an optional CSS selector.
+Adds an event listener to the given element.
+Events can be delegated to a parent by passing an optional CSS selector.

 **Kind**: instance method of [<code>DUM</code>](#DUM)